These Caffeine Alternatives Will Give You A Natural Energy Boost

 You know water is great for you—so why aren't you drinking more of it?
 Drink it with a squeeze of lemon or berries for natural flavor and have it warm or cold.
 No matter which way you drink it, water will help you feel more alert, especially since dehydration (even in minor levels) causes fatigue.
 I recommend starting the day with a big glass of water to kick off your hydration first thing—and then, when you need a pick-me-up throughout the day, consider it your body's natural reminder to drink some water!

-Maca has been around for centuries as a popular adaptogen for boosting adrenal function and helping improve mental focus while reducing fatigue.
-But current studies prove it earns its keep in your kitchen.
+Maca has been around for centuries as a popular adaptogen for supporting adrenal function and helping enhance mental focus while combatting fatigue.* But current studies prove it earns its keep in your kitchen.
 Add a few scoops to your smoothie or make it hot with a plant-based milk for a great way to start the morning.

-Cordyceps are shown to improve aerobic performance and endurance while helping those who are fatigued increase energy levels.
+Cordyceps are shown to enhance aerobic performance and endurance while helping those who are fatigued support energy levels.
 This energy-supporting elixir is a favorite among weekend warriors and athletes.
 Add the powder to smoothies or oats, or check out the ready-made blends from Four Sigmatic or Om Organic Mushrooms.

 Nuts are the perfect, nutrient-dense and balanced food, containing carbs, fat, and protein.
 They'll keep you full and energized longer than other foods since they balance carbohydrate fuel with the satiating and blood-sugar-balancing effects of fat and protein.
 A study found that eating nuts on a regular basis improved brain-wave frequencies associated with cognition, so you can be sharp without the caffeine jolt.
 Each nut has its own benefits, so pick your favorite and add it to your breakfast bowl or bring some along as a snack.
-For an extra jolt of brain power, studies suggest that walnuts have beneficial effects on memory and learning skills (and actually might delay the onset/progression of Alzheimer's disease).
+For an extra jolt of brain power, studies suggest that walnuts have beneficial effects on memory and learning skills.
 A handful of walnuts actually contains almost twice the antioxidants as an equivalent amount of other common nuts.

 If you've got a sweet tooth midday, your body is telling you to find energy, fast!
 Kick candy to the curb and opt for a naturally sweet, nutrient-dense food like berries.
 For double-duty, pick up some blueberries, which are a good source of fiber, meaning that energy boost will last, helping you feel satisfied longer.
 Blueberry intake has been found to have a connection to improved endothelial health (the inner lining of blood vessels) for better blood flow.
 They're good in everything from salads to smoothies, so stock up!